-3,000,000 Shares of Class A Common Stock
+5,000,000 Shares of Class A Common Stock

 This is Snail, Inc.'s initial public offering.
-We are offering 3,000,000 shares of our Class A common stock.
-In connection with this offering, we will also issue to the underwriters warrants to purchase shares of our Class A common stock in an amount equal to four percent of the total number of shares of Class A common stock sold in this offering, or 120,000 shares of Class A common stock (the "Underwriters' Warrants").
-The Underwriters' Warrants may be exercised at a price per share equal to 125% of the public offering price of the shares of Class A common stock sold in this offering, or \$6.25 based on the public offering price set forth below.
+We are offering 5,000,000 shares of our Class A common stock.
+In connection with this offering, we will also issue to the underwriters warrants to purchase shares of our Class A common stock in an amount equal to four percent of the total number of shares of Class A common stock sold in this offering, or 200,000 shares of Class A common stock (the "Underwriters' Warrants").
+The Underwriters' Warrants may be exercised at a price per share equal to 125% of the public offering price of the shares of Class A common stock sold in this offering, or \$7.50 based on the midpoint of the price range set forth below.
 This registration statement also covers the issuance of the Underwriters' Warrants and the underlying shares of Class A common stock that are issuable upon full exercise of the Underwriters' Warrants.
 Pursuant to their terms, the Underwriters' Warrants may not be exercised, sold or otherwise transferred for the 180-day period beginning on the date of this prospectus.
 See "Underwriting."

-The public offering price is \$5.00 per share.
-Prior to this offering, there has been no public market for our Class A common stock.
-Our Class A common stock has been approved for listing on The Nasdaq Capital Market ("Nasdaq") under the symbol "SNAL."
+We expect the public offering price to be between \$5.00 and \$7.00 per share.
+Currently no public market exists for the shares.
+After pricing of the offering, we expect that the shares will trade on the Nasdaq Capital Market ("Nasdaq") under the symbol "SNAL."

 Upon completion of this offering, we will have two classes of common stock: our Class A common stock and our Class B common stock.
 The rights of the holders of Class A common stock and Class B common stock will be identical, except with respect to voting, conversion and transfer restrictions applicable to the Class B common stock.
-Each share of Class A common stock will be entitled to one vote.
-Each share of Class B common stock will be entitled to ten votes and will be convertible into one share of Class A common stock automatically upon transfer, subject to certain exceptions.
+Each share of Class A common stock will be entitled to ten votes and will be convertible into one share of Class A common stock automatically upon transfer, subject to certain exceptions.
+Holders of Class A common stock and Class B common stock will be entitled to ten votes and will be convertible into one share of Class A common stock automatically upon transfer, subject to certain exceptions.
 Holders of Class A common stock and Class B common stock will vote together as a single class on all matters unless otherwise required by law.
-Following this offering, our issued and outstanding Class B common stock will represent approximately 96.9% of the combined voting power of our outstanding common stock, assuming no exercise of the underwriters' option to purchase additional shares, and Mr. Hai Shi ("Mr. Shi"), our Founder and Chairman, will beneficially own 96.9% of the combined voting power of our outstanding common stock.
+Following this offering, our issued and outstanding Class B common stock will represent approximately 96.6% of the combined voting power of our outstanding common stock, assuming no exercise of the underwriters' option to purchase additional shares, and Mr. Hai Shi ("Mr. Shi"), our Founder and Chairman, will beneficially own 96.6% of the combined voting power of our outstanding common stock.
 Accordingly, we will be a "controlled company" as defined under the corporate governance rules of Nasdaq.
 See "Management - Controlled Company Exemption" and "Description of Capital Stock."